Salamanca Quick Facts

 Fields of Study

-Spanish language and literature, art history, economics, history, journalism, political science, psychology, religion, sociology.
+Spanish language and literature, anthropology, art, art history, biology, chemistry, economics, film studies, history, linguistics, philosophy, political science, psychology, religion, and sociology.

 Universidad de Salamanca